Jako/TailwindHelper/README.md

 ## Features

-This MODX Extra adds some Tailwind helpers to the MODX installation:
+This MODX Extra adds a Tailwind helper to the MODX installation:
 - Write a safelist.json on base on chunk, template and resource content

 ## Installation